Writer : a collective of Mansfield voices

 Created by an intergenerational community group in Mansfield, with participation director, Jayne Williams, Protest Club is a new comedy drama that animates the art of protest, from having a good grumble about the things that niggle, to the bigger issues that we simply have to shout about.

-Protest Club is the culmination of an 18 month long partnership with Headlong.
+A performance of Protest Club was performed at Mansfield Central Library on 21 September ais the culmination of an 18 month long partnership with Headlong.
 New Perspectives is delighted to be one of four partners nationally to take part in Headlong Futures

 , a new collaboration focusing on gathering stories in specific communities.
-Over this period, conversations have been shared through theatre exploring what makes a place home.
+Over this period, conversations have been shared through theatre exploring what makes a place home and a national celebration of the project will take place in Bristol in February 2019.

 To listen to a new bank of fascinating audio stories created under the banner Mansfield Musings as part of the Headlong Futures project click here